DRKCTRLDEV/NovaHub/README.md

 # T-NAU (Totally Not An UnBlocker)

-## Project Status: Discontinued

-This repository has been archived and is no longer maintained.
-The project faced technical limitations that made further development impractical.
-No future updates are planned.

 ---

 T-NAU is a web-based application that provides a user-friendly interface for accessing online resources.
 It features a clean, dark-themed design with search functionality and sidebar navigation for games and utilities.